kpsdev1/Rock-Paper-Scissors/README.md

 The font that was used for this game was **Allerta Stencil**.

 ### Color Scheme
 The color scheme that was used for this game was a light grey color for the background and the text is black, which really makes the text and images stand out.
-The users score dsiplays in green and the computers score displays in red which in this context would show the user that the green score is positive and red is negatative.
+The users score displays in green and the computers score displays in red which in this context would show the user that the green score is positive and red is negatative.

 ![Color scheme used for the Rock Paper Scissors Game](readme-docs/images/color-scheme.png)